halcyonseeker/leibowitz/lib/thumbnailer/README.md

 A simple thumbnail generation library with support for caching on the file system.
 It works by shelling out Imagemagick and ffmpeg and should in theory work for all files with `video/*` or `image/*` mime types, as well as `audio/*` files with embedded cover art.
+The only audio format I've found so far that don't work are flacs with ffmpeg 6.1.1.

 In order to use it, install ffmpeg and ImageMagick (for best results make sure the former has been compiled with support for